-As the Italian coalition government submit their 2019 Draft Budgetary Plan to the EU Commission, we explore what the new measures mean for the country's credit ratings and the outlook for Italian Bonds.
+Following the EU Commission's rejection of the Italian coalition government's 2019 Draft Budgetary Plan, we explore what the proposed measures mean for the country's credit ratings and the outlook for Italian Bonds.

 Italian/German 10y Government Bond Yield Spread